slavrd/vagrant-kitchenci/README.md

 If `.terraformrc` or AWS shared `credentials` file exist in their default locations on the host they will be copied to the VM as well.

+A folder containing the project which will be tested can be synced to the Vagrant VM in `/home/vagrant/dev-project` folder by setting its path in `PROJ_PATH` environment variable.

 ## Prerequisites

 * Install VirtualBox - [instructions](https://www.virtualbox.org/wiki/Downloads)